New Political Party 2for1.pdf

 We have plenty more strong tea to hang our hats on.
 To leave no stone without a peg in our policymaking, to fill the vacancies created by the election of Pensioners to parliament, legislation will be passed requiring ex-politicians to volunteer their services at schools and indeed churches and to otherwise do good and decent things; like jumping off moving trucks.

-For the financial benefit of retired old judges who care not for themselves, only that all that is decent and just must be obliterated, we will have a Royal Commission into everything (except banks) that ever happened since before the dreamtime to how the Aboriginal people treated Captain James Cook and probably withheld valuable information from him such as maps of the coastline when he was discovering Terra Australis incognita – the unknown southern land and claiming the east coast under instruction from King George and naming eastern Australia ‘New South Wales’ and filling it with cockroaches and eventually rabbits.
+For the financial benefit of retired old judges who care not for themselves, only that all that is decent and just must be obliterated, we will have a Royal Commission into everything that ever happened since before the dreamtime to how the Aboriginal people treated Captain James Cook and probably withheld valuable information from him such as maps of the coastline when he was discovering Terra Australis incognita – the unknown southern land and claiming the east coast under instruction from King George and naming eastern Australia ‘New South Wales’ and filling it with rabbits and eventually cockroaches.

 And also we need a Royal Commission to scrutinize if there has been a tendency to overplay the Aboriginal role as the first inhabitants of Australia.